sftcd/tek_transparency/README.md

-[``tek_survey.sh``](./tek_survey.sh) is a script that we run as a cronjob every hour to collect the TEKs being published for the Swiss, Italian, German, Polish and Danish apps.
+[``tek_survey.sh``](./tek_survey.sh) is a script that we run as a cronjob every hour to collect the TEKs being published for the Irish, Swiss, Italian, German, Polish, Danish, Austrian and Latvian apps.
 We'd hope to improve how that's done and extend the set as time goes on.

 We also collect configuration information for those apps that